-Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups postdoctoral candidates research institutions managerial staff, teachers/ teacher assistants and other institutions' staff, students (graduate and postgraduate) s, professionals working in public institutions responsible for higher education and research and development and innovation on and implementation. - other public institutions responsible for HE and research and development and innovation (R&D&I) policy decision and I as research and development and innovation organisations.
+Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups (R&D&I) policy decisi on and implementation. - other public institutions responsible for HE and research and development and innovation (R&D&I) policy decision and as research and development and innovation organisations.

-Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups The Monitoring Con the OPEHR. nmittee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of Appraisal of project s will be subject to detailed selection criteria approved by the Monitoring Committee.
-Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be A for approval.
-The approval of the SO will be a basis for the development and preparation of project documentation for each Operations will be i mplemented as open calls or restricted calls for proposals (direct award procedures).
-Key criteria for sele Key criteria for selection of operations/projects include as appropriate: - d contribution of the operation/project proposal to the realization of the objectives set in the relevant national strategic documents es, action planes, programmes);
+01 Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups The Monitoring Comr the OPEHR. nittee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level o Appraisal of projects will be subject to detailed selection criteria approved by the Monitoring Committee. riteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be For approval.
+The approval of the SO will be a basis for the development and preparation of project documentation for each Operations will be imp plemented as open calls or restricted calls for proposals (direct award procedures).
+Key criteria for selecti ion of operations/projects include as appropriate: 1 contribution of the operation/project proposal to the realization of the objectives set in the relevant national strategic documents , action planes, programmes); - the relevance an d importance of the operation/project for the realization of the objectives and indicators of the OPEHR;

-Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups - the relevance ar nd importance of the operation/project for the realization of the objectives and indicators of the OPEHR; - clearly defined and described target groups and their needs with regard to the objectives of the OPEHR; e project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should ribute to the goals of the project, the feasibility of the project plan; - the capacity of t the applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project); - sustainability of f the project is presented and clearly described (there is the possibility of wider application of the results of the project).
+Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups - clearly defined and described target groups and their needs with regard to the objectives of the OPEHR; ne project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should ribute to the goals of the project, the feasibility of the project plan; - the capacity of the applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project); - sustainability of f the project is presented and clearly described (there is the possibility of wider application of the results of the project).
 MA.
 In the case of reaction of the call for proposals on the call for alls an evaluation committee will be set at the level of IB level 1 or IB level 2 and detailed evaluation criteria will be defined by the stricted call/direct award procedure IB level 1 will submit to MA proposal of selection of operation that will be granted as a restricted the basis of the relevant documentation provided, justifying selected beneficiary in respect to its institutional/legal particularities. awarded on the basis of a predefined set of awarding criteria defined by the Ministry of Science, Education and Sports and through a students.